marykdb/maryk/core/documentation/properties/types/list.md

 - `maxSize` - default unset.
 Maximum size of list

 ## Other options
+- `default` - the default value to be used if value was not set.
 - `indexed` - default false
 - `searchable` - default true
 - `valueDefinition` - definition of values contained